WeTransfer/fast_send/README.md

 In normal circumstances FastSend will just do nothing.
 You have to explicitly trigger it by returning a special response body object.
 The convention is that this object must respond to `each_file` instead of the standard Rack `each`.
-Note that you _must_ return a real Ruby `File` object or it's subclass, because some fairly low-level operations will be done to it - so a duck-typed "file-like" object is not good enough.
+Note that you _must_ yield real Ruby `File` objects or subclasses, because some fairly low-level operations will be done to them - so a duck-typed "file-like" object is not good enough.

     class BigResponse